ImaadHasan2002/Prodigal_Take_Home_Assignment/README.md

    - **Pattern Matching (Regex):**
      Uses regular expression patterns for quick, deterministic analysis.
    - **Machine Learning/LLM:**
-     Uses AI-based detection methods for more nuanced, context-aware analysis.
+    Uses a pretrained model for more nuanced, context-aware analysis, leveraging advanced natural language processing techniques to better understand the subtleties of conversations.

 4. **View Results:**
    - The analysis results will be displayed in the main panel.